Researching cells through colorful imaging

 “Usually, the process from first contact to project start takes about a month, depending on how well prepared the applicants are, the more clear their idea is, the faster we can define the project and start analyzing”, says Charlotte Stadler.

-The process of using the Cell Profiling facility seems to be quite informal.
-The best way to start a project is by sending an email to the facility.
-A meeting is usually set up after the email, where the researcher and Charlotte Stadler discuss the project, to see whether it is a project the facility can contribute to – and to set everyone’s expectations straight.
+The process of using the Cell Profiling unit seems to be quite informal.
+The best way to start a project is by sending an email to the unit.
+A meeting is usually set up after the email, where the researcher and Charlotte Stadler discuss the project, to see whether it is a project the unit can contribute to – and to set everyone’s expectations straight.
 After the meeting, the potential user is asked to submit a more formal application, which Charlotte Stadler assures “is not as complicated as it sounds”.

 A standard screen, as they call it, consists of growing cells, adding these cells to plates that usually take 96 samples each, coloring the samples with antibodies relevant to the specific project and taking images with the microscopes.
 This takes two to three weeks, depending on whether the images can be taken automatically or not.